secnot/orderedmap/README.md

 ```go
 func (om *OrderedMap) Len() int
 ```
-Len computes the number of elements in an OrderedMap
+Return the number of elements in an OrderedMap

 #### func (om *OrderedMap) Move